-A brilliant star in the sky after sunset is attracting a lot of attention.
+A brilliant “morning star” in the sky before dawn is beginning to catch the eye of early risers.
 In fact, it is not a star at all but the bright planet Venus.

-Venus is our closest planetary neighbour, lying between us and the Sun.
-It is making one of its regular evening showings, having passed through superior conjunction, on the far side of the Sun, on August 14, 2019.
+Venus is our closest planetary neighbour, and can come between us and the Sun.
+It is the second planet from the Sun, after Mercury.

-That means it will come into view before any of the stars in the evening, and stays visible after stars have disappeared in the morning twilight.
+That means it will come into view before any of the stars when in the evening sky, and stays visible after stars have disappeared in the morning twilight.
 Indeed, under perfectly clear skies, Venus is bright enough to be seen in daylight.
 But do NOT try to view it with binoculars while the Sun is above the horizon as an accidental view of the Sun through them could damage your eyesight.

 Related: How to observe Venus